-How do you optimise your profits?
+How do you optimize your profits?

 Understand your customer’s requirements.
 Build applications for them.
 Offer continuous upgrades.
 There is no software business without continuous upgrades.
 Host your applications on the web.
 I prefer Gandi.net.
 (Has nothing to do the famous political family in India!).

 Remember, each company’s requirements are different.
 You have to appreciate the following to make a successful business:

 - The aspect that each company’s requirement is different is a business opportunity.